66 Reasons to simplify your customers’ eBilling experience

 Customers would rather clean toilets!

-While you may feel that your new eBilling portal is a paragon of best practice online design and ergonomics that your customers will enjoy using every month, there’s a good chance that your customers actually see it as just another IDs/Passwords problem.
-In the aforementioned survey, almost 40% of respondents said they would rather clean the toilet or try to solve
+While you may feel that your new eBilling portal is a paragon of best practice online design and ergonomics that your customers will enjoy using every month to pay their bills, there’s a good chance that your customers actually see it as just another ID/Passwords challenge.
+In the aforementioned survey, almost 40% of respondents said they would rather clean the toilet and try to resolve world peace than create and remember another unique IDs/Passwords combo that meets the ever-expanding security requirements in the online world.

 That’s an amusing statistic, and if the customer really requires the service being offered online (maybe online banking, or they’ve seen a must-have handbag bargain on EBay), they’ll probably forego domestic chores and follow through to create/manage another password.
-But when you’re trying to change your customer’s behavior – switching from paper based bills/statements to electronic versions, the choice in their head is between doing nothing and keep getting paper (which does the job), or to voluntarily do something that’s less appealing than cleaning the toilet!world peace than create and remember another unique IDs/Passwords combo that meets the ever-expanding security requirements.
+But when you’re trying to change your customer’s behavior – switching from paper based bills/statements to electronic versions, the choice in their head is between doing nothing and keep getting paper (which does the job), or to voluntarily do something that’s less appealing than cleaning the toilet!

 That goes a long way to explain the poor adoption of portal eBilling solutions around the globe, and is backed up by numerous other reports and surveys.
 For example, Infotrends’ Future of EBPP in North America Report in 2010 found that 61% of respondents cited remembering multiple IDs/Passwords as the reason for not going paperless.